nautobot/nautobot-app-chatops/docs/chat_setup/chat_setup.md

 | `*`     | `*`        | channel      | any    | `*`         |
 | `*`     | `*`        | user         | any    | `*`         |

-### Example: split command access to different channels
+### Example: Split Command Access to Different Channels

 In this example, Nautobot is providing two separate command groupings, each of which is intended for use by a different team within the organization.
 Each team has a dedicated channel on the chat platform, to which access is